thunderbird89/esf/stories/story-adrenaline.md

 Staff Sergeant Logan Carter, still grinning despite the dark bruises blooming across his skin, waved a hand lazily.

-> "Oh yeah, it's terrible for you in the long run.
-Prolonged exposure screws up your organs, can cause heart attacks, weakens the immune system—yada yada.
-But in the *short term*, in a fight?"
+> "Yeah, it's hell on the body long-term.
+PTSD, cardiac issues, immune suppression—whole laundry list.
+But in a combat situation?"

 He gestured toward the bloodstained conference hall visible through the trauma bay's transparent partitions.

-> "You saw what it does.
-It makes us unstoppable monsters."
+> "You just witnessed what happens when five million years of evolution kicks in.
+We become apex predators."

 The alien doctors exchanged looks of muted horror.